 Summing up, USCIS primarily requires a translation certification by a translator, attesting their competency in both languages and the accuracy of the translation.
 Notarization is only an additional step that some people choose for extra assurance.

 Understanding the ins and outs of USCIS translation requirements can be daunting, but it’s crucial for a smooth immigration process.
-Whether you opt for notarized translations or stick with certified ones, choose a reliable and reputable service.
+Choose a reliable and reputable service whether you opt for notarized translations or stick with certified ones.

 USCIS-Approved Translations are Just One Click Away

 If you’re looking for a trusted partner to handle your translation needs, consider creating a project request with Traduality.
 With our expertise and commitment to quality, you can rest assured that your documents will meet all USCIS requirements.
-Sign up for free today or schedule a demo.
+Sign up for free today or contact us for more information.